-When we send the profile graph information over to the higher level gateways g^{l} , the information contained along the edges in the graph needs to be updated to reflect the nodes logical address at that level.
-Thus when a node propagates the clients profile to the cluster gateway, it propagates the edges created/removed with the server as the destination.
-Similarly when this is being propagated to a supercluster gateway the profile change is sent across as a profile change in the cluster.
-Any profile change in the clients is propagated to gateways at higher levels, that server node in its abbreviated view of the system is aware of.
+When we send the profile graph information over to the higher level gatekeeper g^{l} , the information contained along the edges in the graph needs to be updated to reflect the nodes logical address at that level.
+Thus when a node propagates the clients profile to the cluster gatekeeper, it propagates the edges created/removed with the server as the destination associated with the profile predicate.
+Similarly, when this is being propagated to a super-cluster gatekeeper the profile change is sent across as a profile change in the cluster.
+Any change in the client's profile is propagated to gatekeepers at higher levels, that the server node in its abbreviated view of the system is aware of.
 What we are trying to do is to maintain information in the profile graph, in a manner which is consistent with the dissemination constraints imposed by properties (a) and (b).
-The reason we maintain destination information the way we do is that this model ties in very well with our topology and routing algorithms in place.
+The reason we maintain destination information the way we do is that this model ties in very well with our topology and the routing algorithms that are in place.
 The connectivity graph provides us with an overall view of the interconnections between units at different levels.
-Also destinations that are generated at different levels, are invalidated when traversing over a gateway (depending on the level of the gateway).
-The algorithm for computing shortest paths to reach destinations at different levels relies on this scheme.
-The organization and calculation of destinations from the abbreviated profiles comprising the profile graph, feeds right into our routing algorithms that compute the shortest path to reach the units (destinations) where the event needs to be routed to.
-In general for a level-N system and if there's a client with GES context C_i^N and the issuing client has GES context C_i^N the destinations are computed N times.
-Thus in a system comprising of super-super-clusters, in the worst case the destinations are computed 4 times prior to reception at the client.
+The organization and calculation of destinations from the profiles comprising the profile graph, feeds right into our routing algorithms that compute the shortest path to reach the units (destinations) where an event needs to be routed.
+In general for a level-N system, if there is a subscribing client with GES context C_j^N and the issuing client has GES context C_i^N the destinations are computed (N+1) times.
+Thus, in a system comprising of super-super-clusters, the destinations are computed four times prior to reception at the client.

 For profile changes that result in a profile change of the unit, the changes need to be propagated to relevant nodes, that maintain profiles for different levels.
-A cluster gateway snapshots the profile of all clients attached to all the nodes that are a part of that cluster.
+A cluster gateway snapshots the profile of all clients attached to any of the server nodes that are a part of that cluster.
 Thus a change in the profile of a client needs to be propagated to its server node.
-The change in profile of the node should in turn be propagated to the cluster gateway(s) within the cluster that the node is a part of.
-Similarly a super cluster gateway snapshots the profiles of all the clusters contained in the super cluster.
+The change in profile of the server node should in turn be propagated to the cluster gateway(s) within the cluster that the node is a part of.
+Similarly a super-cluster gateway snapshots the profiles of all the clusters contained in the super-cluster.
 When a profile change occurs at any level, the updates need to be routed to relevant destinations.
 The connectivity graph provides us with this information.
-From the connectivity graph, it can be seen that node 4 is the cluster gateway thus changes in profiles at level -0 i.e. $\delta\omega^0$ at any of the node are routed to 4. $\delta\omega^1$ changes need to be routed to level-2 gateways with SSC-1.
-The way this is calculated is the following -
+From the connectivity graph, it can be seen that node 4 is the cluster gateway.
+Thus, changes in profiles at level-0 (i.e. $\delta\omega^0$) at any of the nodes in cluster SSC-A.SC-1.c are routed to node 4. $\delta\omega^1$ changes need to be routed to level-2 gateways within SSC-A. In general the gatekeepers to which the profile changes need to be propagated are computed as follows -

-- (a) Locate the level- (l) node in the connectivity graph. - (b) The uplink from this node of the connectivity graph to any other node, indicates the presence of a level- l gateway at that node.
+- (a) Locate the level- (l) node in the connectivity graph. - (b) The uplink from this node of the connectivity graph to any other node in the graph, indicates the presence of a level- l gateway at the unit corresponding to the graph node.

 This scheme provides us with information regarding the level- l gateway, within the part of the system that we are interested in.
-We are not interested in the lateral links since they provide us within information regarding all the level- l gateways within the next higher level GES context $C^{\ell+1}$.
+We are not interested in the lateral links since they provide us with information regarding all the level- l gateways within the next higher level GES context $C^{\ell+1}$.